KarloIsaac/acts_preprocessing_with_nlp/README.md

 The directory contains the following files and directories:
 * settings.py.
 Contains a collection of constants with sensitive information that cannot be shared publicly.
 * security_measure_applied.ipynb.
 The notebook with description of how the project is being developped.
+* data.
+The directory where the data is to be kept.
+It includes the corpus of inspection acts.
+Since it contains private information, it cannot be shared publicly.
+* .gitignore.
+Included as reference of what files and directories are not being committed.
+* README.md.
+This file.

 # Important notes